wxFormBuilder/wxFormBuilder/README.md

 brew install dylibbundler make wxwidgets
 ```

 Note: Building with Xcode currently does not work without issues (see [#247](https://github.com/wxFormBuilder/wxFormBuilder/issues/247)).
-Therefore it is recommended to build with GNU make like as described below:
+Therefore, it is recommended to build with GNU make like as described below:

 ```sh
 git clone --recursive --depth=1 https://github.com/wxFormBuilder/wxFormBuilder